Videographics: The science of understanding your core video audience demographics and how they consume your video content

 Why audience matters

-Creating a visual content strategy without a clear understanding of your audience is a bit like setting out on your road trip across country without a map or any navigational tools.
+Creating a visual content strategy without a clear understanding of your audience is a bit like setting out on a roadtrip across country without a map or any navigational tools.

 Sure, you’re out there and you’re taking action, but you’re not working toward a specific goal.
 These are the situations that marketers dread: huge amounts of time and money going out the door, without a clear potential for good ROI.